Q-SYS-Communities-for-Developers/reference-files/README.md

   - _Please note_ that, in order to use a lua module, it must be added to your design via the Design Resources tab
   - Two of the modules were written in-house, but the lorem ipsum generator was downloaded from github.
 Lua modules are an excellent way to avoid repeating the wheel by using code that's already been written.

+- **Dynamic Channel Icons Designer File**

+  - Use this as a reference for updating icons (using an LED) when selecting an item from a combobox

 ## Getting Started

 - See the "01 Instructions" schematic pages of the design files for instructions on how to use these files